This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. Enjoy The Stunning Beaches

-Paros Island is home to so many gorgeous beaches that it will be next to impossible to choose your favourite among them.
-What we love about beaches in Paros is the fact that almost all of them are super easy to get to.
-There’s no climbing rocks or driving on scary dirt roads involved to get to even the remotest Paros beaches.
-And this is priceless.
+Paros Island is home to so many beautiful beaches that it will be next to impossible to choose your favourite among them.
+What we love about beaches in Paros is that almost all of them are super easy to reach.

-Hands down the most impressive of all beaches in Paros is Kolymbithres Beach near Naoussa.
 Spectacular rock formations and transparent light-blue waters render Kolymbithres one of the best beaches in the Cyclades.

 Other fantastic beaches near Naoussa include Monastiri, Mikri Santa Maria, Santa Maria Beach and Lageri.
-If you don’t drive, small boats will take you to Kolympithres and the nearby beaches on a boat trip from Naoussa Port.

 This image shows the grey rock formations at Kolymbithres Beach.
 The sand is golden and the sea is light blue.
 Having a swim at Kolymbithres is one of the best things to do in Paros.